What You Measure Matters

 • 85.5 pounds per acre.

-You don’t get paid by the pound of potential.
-You get paid by the pound of beef you ship—and how many acres it took to get it.
+You do not get paid by the pound of potential.
+You get paid by the pound of beef you ship and how many acres it took to produce it.
 Rancher B’s calves weigh more.
 But Rancher A runs more cows per acre and weans more total pounds.
-That’s the difference between selection for individual performance vs. selection for system-wide efficiency.
+That is the difference between selection for individual performance versus selection for system wide efficiency.

-It’s not about how big one calf is—it’s about how many pounds your land can produce.
+It is not about how big one calf is it is about how many pounds your land can produce.

 How EPDs Don’t Tell The Whole Story